Informed Hybrid Zonotope-based Motion Planning Algorithm: Informed hybrid zonotope-based motion planning with space decomposition

-Our HZ-MP approach addresses this problem through the systematic process illustrated in Figure~\ref{fig:overview}.
-The algorithm transforms the complex non-convex planning problem into a structured exploration of convex regions, enabling efficient path optimization while maintaining completeness guarantees.
-We now detail each component of this process.
+The HZ-MP algorithm addresses this problem through the systematic process illustrated in Figure~\ref{fig:overview}, transforming the nonconvex planning problem into a structured exploration of convex regions to enable efficient path optimization while maintaining completeness guarantees.
+The remainder of this section details each component of this process.